-Thinking about giving blood for the first time?
-Or maybe it's been awhile since you've given blood.
-We're here to help you feel comfortable by providing answers to all of your questions on the requirements to give blood, and the actual process.
+Thinking about donating blood for the first time?
+Or maybe it's been a while since you've given blood.
+We're here to help you feel comfortable by answering all of your questions on the requirements to give blood and the actual process.

-Did you know that about 36,000 units of red blood cells are needed every day in the U.S., according to the American Red Cross?
+Did you know that about 29,000 units of red blood cells are needed every day in the U.S., according to the American Red Cross?
 The average adult has about 10 pints of blood in his body.
 Roughly one pint is given during a donation.
-But yet your one pint of blood has the ability to impact the lives of eight people.
+But yet your one pint of blood can impact the lives of eight people.

 The people who need blood aren't always the "stereotypical" trauma-related patients – the ones in motor vehicle accidents or serious surgeries.
-Many are people who depend on blood transfusions for improved quality of life – people like chemotherapy patients.
-That's why there's always a need for blood donations, and you have the ability to positively impact that need.
+Many depend on blood transfusions for improved quality of life – people like chemotherapy patients.
+That's why there's always a need for blood donations, and you can positively impact that need.

-A healthy donor may donate platelets as few as 7 days apart, but a maximum of 24 times a year.
-During platelet donation, both arms are used because one arm extracts the blood and runs it thought a special machine, which extracts the platelets, then sends the remaining blood components back out of the machine and into the opposite arm.
+A healthy donor may donate platelets as few as seven days apart, but a maximum of 24 times a year.
+Both arms are used during a platelet donation because one arm extracts the blood and runs it through a special machine, which removes the platelets, then sends the remaining blood components back out of the device and into the opposite arm.

 Who can give blood?

-At minimum, a person needs to be in good general health and feeling well to donate blood.
-They must also be least 17 years old in most states, (however some state laws allow 16-year-olds to donate blood with parental consent).
-Marisa Munafo, BSN, RN, Education Specialist at Firelands Regional Medical Center, organizes the blood drives for the organization.
+At a minimum, a person needs to be in good general health and feeling well to donate blood.
+They must also be at least 17 years old (however, some state laws allow 16-year-olds to donate blood with parental consent).
+Marisa Munafo, BSN, R.N., Education Specialist at Firelands Regional Medical Center, organizes the blood drives for the organization.
 Below, she'll give more details to the question: who can give blood?

 - How much do you have to weigh to give blood?

-Whole blood donors should weigh at least 110 lbs.
-Additional weight requirements apply for donors 18 years and younger, and all high school donors.
-These additional weight requirements depend on a person's height.
+- Whole blood donors should weigh at least 110 lbs.
+Additional weight requirements apply for donors 18 years and younger and all high school donors.
+These other weight requirements depend on a person's height.

-In most cases, yes.
-Your diabetes should be under control (meaning you have safe blood sugar levels) and you should be in general good health.
+- In most cases, yes.
+Your diabetes should be under control (meaning you have safe blood sugar levels), and you should be in generally good health.
 If you are unsure whether you meet this requirement, talk to your doctor before giving blood.

 - Can you give blood if you have high blood pressure?